monperrus/katacoda-scenarios-2/CI/step4.md

 Install Jest and Supertest with npm:
 `npm install jest supertest --save-dev`{{execute}}

-Next, click on `Copy to clipboard` below to define a test script in the file `package.json`.
-If you want to do this manually, replace `insert-test":""` with `"test": "jest"` in the same file.
+Next, click on `Copy to Editor` below to define a test script in the file `package.json`.
+If you want to do this manually, replace `insert-test": ""` with `"test": "jest"` in the same file.

-<pre class="file" data-filename="server/package.json" data-target="insert" data-marker='"insert-test":""'>"test": "jest"</pre>
+<pre class="file" data-filename="server/package.json" data-target="insert" data-marker='"insert-test": ""'>"test": "jest"</pre>

 We can now run `npm run test`{{execute}} to execute the tests.
 However, since we have not written any tests yet, the command will raise an error.